lesson presents analogous approaches for the locus definition of three

 the closure to the lesson, and should be used to ensure that all

 students have a conceptual understanding of the locus definitions of

 - What is the shortest segment from the focus to the directrix?

 [The perpendicular segment that goes through the vertex.]

 - What is the midpoint of this segment?

 - Why is it important to keep the rope perpendicular to the directrix?

-[The distance between a point and a line is the perpendicular to the line.]
+[The distance between a point and a line is the perpendicular line that goes through both.]

 - How can you find the vertex of the parabola using your rope, right angle measure, and group members?

 [Use your materials to find the perpendicular segment from